Government Buildings: Origins

 The building that was to become Government Buildings was the last major public building constructed under British rule in what is now the Republic of Ireland.
 It was designed by Sir Aston Webb, a British architect who was later to redesign the façade of Buckingham Palace, and was built on the site of a row of Georgian houses that were being controversially demolished one by one as it was erected.
-The foundation stone was laid by King Edward VII in 1904, and the building was opened by King George V in 1911.
+The foundation stone was laid by Edward VII in 1904, and the building was opened by George V in 1911.

 It was owned by the Department of Agriculture and Technical Instruction, an agency of the Dublin Castle administration, and intended for use by the Royal College of Science.
 In June 1921, the Council Room was chosen as the location for the first meeting of the new Parliament of Southern Ireland, created under the Government of Ireland Act 1920.
 It proved a fiasco, as only 4 of 128 members of the House of Commons turned up, and 15 of the 64 Senators.

-With the coming into existence of the Irish Free State in December 1922, Leinster House, the headquarters of the Royal Dublin Society, located next door to the Royal College of Science, became the provisional seat of the Free State's parliament, Oireachtas Shaorstát Éireann.
+With the coming into existence of the Irish Free State in December 1922, Leinster House, the headquarters of the Royal Dublin Society, located next door to the Royal College of Science, became the provisional seat of the Free State's parliament, Oireachtas of the Irish Free State.
 The Executive Council of the Irish Free State immediately commandeered part of the college as temporary office space.
 Two years later, the Free State decided to buy Leinster House outright from the RDS.
 Government usage of part of the Royal College of Science also became permanent.

 Original government buildings (1922–1991)

 From 1922 to 1991, the former Royal College of Science building was divided between a number of bodies.
-The wing to the right of the main entrance (the north wing) was used by the Department of the President, later in 1938 renamed Department of the Taoiseach.
+The wing to the right of the main entrance (the north wing) was used by the Department of the President, later in 1937 renamed the Department of the Taoiseach.
 The Attorney General, the Department of Justice and other offices also occupied that wing of the building.
 The south wing was occupied permanently by the Department of Finance.
 The centre block of the courtyard under the dome was still used by the Royal College of Science, and later when it merged with University College Dublin, by students from the Faculty of Engineering.
 Over the decades, some departments moved out to purpose-built offices, leaving the north wing for the Taoiseach, Government Secretariat and Attorney General.